 After a break from its 2013 world tour, the Broadway musical tour of Dreamgirls returned to the stage in March of 2016.
 Replacing the set are Pete’s Big TVs’ 400 digiLED MC15 LED video panels in three screens, which track and fly in different configurations.

 Lightswitch’s Howard Werner, media designer of the content and show system, said that no other set exists besides the MC15 LED screens and they appear in 90 percent of the show.

-Live action also helps create the content, with a live camera feed through the d3 system for two numbers in the show.
+Live action also helps create the content, with a live camera feed through the d3 (now known as disguise)system for two numbers in the show.
 Click here for more on this project.